CoFly-Project/Vegetation-Indices/README.md

   Figure 1.
 Folder structure of the input image.</figcaption>
 </figure>

-The results are stored in a folder that has the same name with the folder project_A.
+The results are stored in a folder that has the same name with __`project_A`__ folder.
 In Figure 2, we present an overview of the developed module based on (a) an input image and the extracted (b) VARI image representation with its corrsponding *.npy file (VARI.npy)

 <p align="center">
 <img src="https://user-images.githubusercontent.com/80779522/138075476-984e9c20-7fe3-4bc6-8abc-0129caf50606.png" width="400" />